Amsoil vs Mobil 1

 Catch A Sample Of Oil

-I got to thinking…if I can catch a sample of the oil when changing it at 35,000 miles…which I’d never done before and had it analyzed…that would settle the score.
+I got to thinking…if I could catch a sample of the oil when changing it at 35,000 miles…which I’d never done before and had it analyzed…that would settle the score.

 Great idea John.
-Checked to see if Amsoil had an oil analysis kit…and they did.
+I Checked to see if Amsoil had an oil analysis kit…and they did.

 In the heat of the summer, I would idle the engine with the AC running to cool the inside of the vehicle and in the wintertime, I would idle the engine with the heater running to warm the inside of the vehicle.